AleksandrRogov/DynamicsWebApi/.github/README.md

 ## Work with Dataverse Search API

+**Important!** Currently only Search API 1.0 is supported.
+Search API 2.0 is coming with `v.2.2.0`.
+If you must use 2.0, you could [use corresponding Actions](#execute-web-api-actions) for now. [more info](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/search/overview?tabs=sdk)

 DynamicsWebApi can be used to call Dataverse Search API and utilize its powerful Search, Suggest and Autocomplete capabilities.
-Before using, I highly recommend to get familiar with it by reading an [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/relevance-search).
+Before using, I highly recommend to get familiar with it by reading an [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/search/legacy).

-To set Search API version use: `new DynamicsWebApi({ searchApi: { version: "2.0" }})`.
+To set Search API version use: `new DynamicsWebApi({ searchApi: { version: "1.0" }})`.

 Search, Suggest and Autocomplete requests have a common property `query`.
 This is the main property that configures a relevance search request.